guipdutra/quant_notes/README.md

     - Better data, better features, “Data is the oil of the digital world,”
     - Fast feedback is a must
 Competing with big players, especially in the HFT realm, is probably a bad idea (like I explained above).
 Going the opposite — holding trades for days, months, and years — also is not ideal.
 For me, the sweet spot is a holding time of 5 to 60 minutes.
 If I can’t test a strategy in 2 weeks with statistical significance (meaning more than 100 trades), I’m not investing my time in it.
 To test a strategy with a multi-day (and longer) holding period, I’d need months to validate, and this is not what I’m interested in.
+    - The truth is, simple statistics, Monte Carlo simulation and a little bit of Python is all you need.
+Simple assumptions well simulated and validated can spot over-priced and under-priced bids and asks, that’s it.
+The fancy models are good for your ego and general understanding.
+In markets, a CS 101 probability and statistics is good enough for a profitable strategy.